LegischBeatz/FeedPulse/README.md

 1. Edit `config.ini` and list your feeds under the `[RSS]` section.
 You can provide one feed URL per line or separate them with commas.
 Adjust the `interval` value to control how often the feeds are fetched.
+You can also tweak the `rewrite_prompt` under `[LLM]` to change how each entry is rewritten.
 2. Start the manager:

 ```bash